Sensory Integration and Occupational Therapy-

 Sensory Integration therapy is a FUN!

-For the child, occupational therapy is play and may look like play to the adult observer as well.
-But it is also important work, for with the guidance of a trained professional, the child is able to achieve successes that probably would not occur in unguided play.
+For the child, therapy is play and may look like play to the adult observer as well.
+But it is also important to work under the guidance of a trained professional, the child is able to achieve successes that probably would not occur in unguided play.
 In fact, many children with sensory integrative disorders are unable to play productively in an organized manner without special help.

 Creating a playful atmosphere during therapy is not done just for fun.
 It is advantageous because the child is more likely to be highly interested in the activities, and thus is more likely to benefit from time spent in therapy than a child who is disinterested or disengaged.